- Professor Des Butler

 Phd (Queensland University of Technology), LLB(Hons) (Queensland Inst. of Technology)

-Privacy, Contract law, Defamation, Legal Education, Liability for psychiatric injury, Media law, Negligence, Torts
+Privacy, Contract law, Defamation, Legal Education, Liability for psychiatric injury, Media law, Negligence, Torts, IPIL, HERN

-In 1996 he completed his doctorate on the topic “Evaluation of Judicial Approaches to Determining Tortious Liability for Psychiatric Injury Independent of Physical Injury Caused by Negligence in Australia and England”.
+In 1996 he was awarded his doctorate for his thesis on the topic “Evaluation of Judicial Approaches to Determining Tortious Liability for Psychiatric Injury Independent of Physical Injury Caused by Negligence in Australia and England”.
 His major publications include:

 - Butler and Duncan, Maritime Law in Australia (1992) (Legal Books)